Ferroin/fvirt/tests/data/images/README.md

 This directory contains kernel and initramfs images used by the fvirt test suite for testing live domains.

-The kernel and initramfs are custom builds created using [buildroot](https://buildroot.org/) specifically for this purpose.
+The kernel and initramfs are custom-made using [buildroot](https://buildroot.org/) specifically for this purpose.
 The kernel itself is built using a highly minimal config without loadable module or most security features, including just the drivers that are actually needed by our test environment.
 The initramfs consists of Busybox, acpid on systems that need it to respond to shutdown signals, the QEMU guest agent, and a small handful of specific tools for verifying particular virtual hardware setups.
 The initramfs boots using busybox init, starts acpid, and then spawns a shell on the main console.

 The kernel and initramfs were specifically crafted to fulfill two particular goals: